mougiakouel/QGIS-Training-Manual/basic_map/symbology.rst

 menu item :guilabel:`Properties` in the menu that appears.
 Let's begin by changing the color of the :guilabel:`urban` layer.

-.. note:: You can also access a layer's properties by double-clicking on the layer in the Layers list.
+.. note:: |note| You can also access a layer's properties by double-clicking on the layer in the Layers list.

 In the :guilabel:`Properties` window, select the :guilabel:`Style` tab at the